The First Rebel

 The sin of pride is right at the top of the list of things that God hates.
 Pride is taking credit for something that you had nothing to do with.

-Whether it is your talents (they come from God), your physique (that came from God) your beauty (that came from God) your wisdom (that is a gift from God)
+Whether it is your talents (they come from God), your physique (that came from God) your beauty (that came from God) your wisdom (that is a gift from God).
+Boasting or bragging about any of these is totally wrong, out of place and sinful.
+Paul says it this way;

 28 and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are,